Cold War Kids

 It took Cohen another five years to release anything else, 2004's Dannyland being his first album of new material.
-It's almost as odd as its predecessor, to be honest; think: a cross between Waits and Daniel Johnston, and you won't be a million miles off.
-Mellotron on two tracks, with a wonky string part on opener The Devil And Danny Cohen from Cohen himself, and flutes from Dave Hurst on Still Alive, with its musical Beatles references, and while I don't think the uncredited cello on closer Eye Of The Beholder is 'Tron, nothing that could produce that sound is actually credited at all.
+It's almost as odd as its predecessor, to be honest; think: a cross between Waits and Daniel Johnston and you won't be a million miles off.
+Mellotron on two tracks, with a wonky string part on opener The Devil And Danny Cohen from Cohen himself, and flutes from Dave Hurst on Still Alive, with its musical Beatles references.
+I don't think the uncredited cello on closer Eye Of The Beholder is Mellotron, but nothing that could produce that sound is actually credited at all.
 So; odd, but not unpleasant.

 See: Tom Waits

 Always Has Always Will